scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 However, this type of conditional workflow can be inefficient when sequential workflows are coupled with an HPC scheduler interface, because the user must log on to the HPC and submit the next operation after the previous operation is complete.
 This encourages large operations which are not modular and do not accurately represent the individual units of the work-flow limiting signac-flow's utility.

-The concept of a group, implemented by the ``FlowGroup`` class and ``FlowProject.make_group`` method, allows users to combine multiple operations into a group.
+Groups, implemented by the ``FlowGroup`` class and ``FlowProject.make_group`` method, allows users to combine multiple operations into a single entity that can be run or submitted.
-Submitting a group allows signac-flow to dynamically resolve preconditions and postconditions of operations as each operation is executed, making it possible to combine separate operations (e.g. for simulation and analysis and plotting) into a single submission script with the expectation that all will execute despite later operations depending on the former.
+Submitting a group allows signac-flow to dynamically resolve preconditions and postconditions of operations as each operation is executed, making it possible to combine separate operations (e.g. for simulation and analysis and plotting) into a single submission script with the expectation that all will execute despite the dependencies between operations.
 Furthermore, groups are aware of directives and can properly combine the directives of their constituent operations to specify resources and quantities like walltime whether executing in parallel or serial.

 .. code-block:: python